SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-tpo/README.md

 * Notes for ERP Extractor Implementation:</br>
 The eventMatchKey of the shipment’s planned event at the stage level = shipmentNo + stopId. "stopId" is set by the stage’s sequence.</br>
 The eventMatchKey of the purchase order item's and delivery item's planned event is null.</br>
-To integrate with the Manage Locations app on the platform of SAP Logistics Business Network, the following code list sent out from ERP system should be consistent with the code list in the template model of Track PO Fulfillment – "Purchase Order fulfillment":</br>
+To integrate with the Manage Locations app on the platform of SAP Business Network for Logistics, the following code list sent out from ERP system should be consistent with the code list in the template model of Track PO Fulfillment – "Purchase Order fulfillment":</br>
   -- Location type code</br>
 To integrate with Visibility Providers, the following code list sent out from ERP system should be consistent with the code list in the template model of Track PO Fulfillment – "Purchase Order fulfillment":</br>
   -- Transportation mode code</br>